What to expect from this workshop

 - Citation bias: studies with statistically significant results are more likely to be cited and hence easier to find (checking reference sections for articles)

-A funnel plot can also be used as a method for investigating publication bias.
-Remember that the effect size is usually on the x-axis and the sample size or variance on the y-axis with the largest sample size or smallest variance at the top.
-If there is no publication bias, then the studies will be distributed evenly around the mean effect size.
+Let’s look at a funnel plot of our example data.
+The effect size is usually on the x-axis and the sample size or variance on the y-axis with the largest sample size or smallest variance at the top.
+If there is no bias, then the studies will be distributed evenly around the mean effect size.
 Smaller studies will appear near the bottom because they will have more variance than the larger studies (which are at the top of the graph).
-If there is publication bias, then there will seem to be a few studies missing from the middle left of the graph, and very few, if any, studies in the lower left of the graph.
+If there is bias, then there will seem to be studies missing from the middle left of the graph, and very few, if any, studies in the lower left of the graph.
 (The lower left being where small studies reporting small effect sizes would be.)

 meta funnelplot, random